wp-plugins/wordpress-mobile-pack/readme.txt

 == Upgrade Notice ==

-= 2.1.1 =
+= 2.1.2 =
 * WP Mobile Pack allows you to 'package' your existing content into a cross-platform mobile web application.
-The latest version includes support for Related Posts and Editorial Assistant by Zemanta, 'Add to homescreen' for iOS, Android and FirefoxOS, SSL support and other features.
+The latest version includes support for rel="canonical" and rel="alternate" tags for better SEO and other bug fixes.

 == Screenshots ==